Nephrology

 QuestionAnswer

 Can I still work?Yes.
 Most people live normal lives.
-Avoid very high-risk jobs (Pilot) if you have aneurysm risk.
+Avoid very high-risk jobs (pilot) if you have aneurysm risk.

 Can I exercise?Yes.
 Moderate exercise is good.
-Avoid very high-contact sports (Risk of cyst bleeding).
+Avoid very high-contact sports (risk of cyst bleeding).

 Can I have children?Yes.
 Pregnancy is usually safe.
 Discuss with your doctor.
 Consider genetic counselling.